abhishek0505bit/Snaptrude-E2EFlow/README.md

-Here’s a well-structured **README.md** draft you can use for your project, covering everything you mentioned — plus I’ll suggest some next improvements at the end.

----

 ## 📐 Snaptrude E2E Test Suite

 This project is an **End-to-End (E2E) automation test suite** built using [Playwright](https://playwright.dev/) + JavaScript, designed to test core user flows on the Snaptrude application.